apearce/react-shadow-root/README.md

 ## Notes
 - A minimum of React 16 is required.
+- TypeScript definitions included and should not require configuration
 - Works in all modern browsers except non-Chromium Edge.
 Click [here](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow#Browser_compatibility) for current browser support.
 - Not all HTML elements allow you to attach a shadow root.
 Click [here](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow#Elements_you_can_attach_a_shadow_to) for more information.
 - It has been tested with the Context API introduced in React 16.3.0 and it worked fine.
 It has not been tested with the previous API.